California blaze erupts near site of deadliest US wildfire

 An extreme heat wave late last month sucked vegetation dry in the Pacific Northwest, where firefighters say they are facing conditions more typical of late summer or fall than early July.
 The Northwest Interagency Coordination Center moved the region up to the highest alert level Wednesday as dry gusts were expected in some areas and new fires popped up.

+A wildfire threatening more than 1,500 homes near Wenatchee, Washington, grew to 14 square miles (36 square kilometers) by Thursday morning and was about 10% contained, the Washington state Department of Natural Resources said.

+About 200 firefighters were battling the Red Apple Fire near the north-central Washington city renowned for its apples.
+The fire was also threatening apple orchards and an electrical substation, but no structures have been lost, officials said.

-Associated Press writers Sara Cline and Gillian Flaccus in Portland, Oregon, contributed to this report.
+Associated Press writers Sara Cline and Gillian Flaccus in Portland, Oregon, and Chris Grygiel in Seattle contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.